Skip to Site Header Skip to Main Content Skip to Footer

 Pre-sleep Activities

 Be aware that certain activities before bedtime, often done unknowingly, can raise your body temperature and hinder your ability to fall asleep.
-Understanding these activities can help you make better decisions and enhance the quality of your sleep.
+Understanding these activities can help you make better decisions and enhance your sleep quality.

-• Intimate Activities: This can enhance the quality of sleep by triggering the release of hormones that encourage relaxation.
+• Intimate Activities: This can improve sleep quality by triggering the release of hormones that encourage relaxation.
 Vigorous activity that elevates your heart rate can have a similar impact as exercising.

 • Stressful Activities: When you're stressed, your blood vessels narrow, which can cause your skin temperature to drop and your core body temperature to rise.